 Again, the full form of PNP Transistor is Positive Negative and Positive Transistor.
 This is because of the positively, negatively and positively doping of emitter, base and collector region respectively.

-Symbol of NPN and PNP Transistors
+Symbol of NPN Transistor

 The symbol of NPN and PNP Transistor are shown in fig.1 and fig.2 respectively.

 Difference between NPN and PNP Transistor in tabular form

 The differences between NPN transistor and PNP transistor are listed in the follow table.

 |SL No.||NPN Transistor||PNP Transistor|